TACC/Core-Portal/README.md

     # server/portal/settings/settings_secret.py
     # These values will be secured in UT Stache under `CEP_portal_secrets`
+    # Do NOT copy the database settings from Stache.
+Use what was in settings_secret.example.py
+    # Make sure you keep the DJANGO APP: DATA DEPOT information from settings_secret.example.py

 - _Note: Those files that do not require edits may still need to be customized to fit the neeeds of the project.
 Edit them as necessary._